Great Calusa Blueway

 Camping: A mix of primitive islands, state parks and commercial campgrounds.

-Pre and post-trip Lodging: In 2013, the cost includes the pre-launch camping and St. Paddy's dinner at beautiful Pennekamp State Park in Key Largo on March 17, 2013.
-At trip's end, March 27, we recommend making a reservation at the Southernmost Guesthouse, right across the street from our landing in Key West.
+Pre and post-trip Lodging: The cost includes the pre-launch camping and dinner in Key Largo.
+At trip's end, we recommend making a reservation for the night in Key West.
+There are literally hundreds of options, but we can recommend Southernmost Point Guesthouse and Ocean Breeze Inn, both right across the street from our landing in Key West and last time we checked do not have a minimum-night stay.

 Transportation: Ideally, fly into Miami, Ft.
 Lauderdale, and take the keysshuttle.com to Key Largo.
 At the end, fly out of Key West, or take the Keys Shuttle to Miami or Ft.
 Lauderdale airport.
-If you are driving, we can help you with the logistics of parking and shuttling for an additional charge.
+If you are driving, we can help you with the logistics of parking and shuttling your dar to Key West the day before launch for an additional charge.

 Seven Mile Bridge Crossing